What Are the Differences Between Your ACL, MCL, and Meniscus?

 3 Min Read

-What are the Differences Between Your ACL, MCL, and Miniscus?
+What Are the Differences Between Your ACL, MCL, and Meniscus?

-ACL or MCL tears are among the most feared injuries that sportsmen may have.
+ACL or MCL tears are among the most feared injuries that athletes may have.
 Depending on the severity of the injury, someone with an ACL or MCL rupture should anticipate missing many months or perhaps longer of play.
-However, even though the two knee problems are frequently confused, they are quite unlike.
+However, even though the two knee problems are frequently confused, they are quite different.

 Discover the distinctions between the two below.